-Health education provides standardsbased instruction that focuses on the relationships among physical health, mental-emotional health and familysocial health.
+Health education provides dards-based instruction that focuses on the relationships among physical health, mental-emotional health and family-social health.
 Students become their own advocates for health promotion by learning and practicing skills that lead to healthy behaviors and reduce risky behaviors.

-Health, Physical Education and Family: Life 6 Grade 6 | full year
+Health, Physical Education and Family Life 6 Grade 6 | full year

 Students develop the skills, knowledge, attitudes and behaviors that lead to lifetime wellness and fitness.
 Activities include a variety of aerobic, movement, rhythm/dance and game experiences in which students learn the fundamental rules and practice the lead-up skills that encourage successful participation in sports.
 Students work cooperatively, exhibit positive sportsmanlike conduct and promote a healthy lifestyle.
 Health and Family Life are included in the year-long course to present students with information on nutrition, safety and accident prevention, disease prevention and control, alcohol and drug abuse prevention and maintenance of personal health and fitness.
-The Family Life content focuses on family relationships, sexual safety, assertive behavior, emotional and physical aspects Adapted Physical Education of puberty, human reproduction, and human growth and development.
+The Family Life content focuses on family relationships, sexual safety, assertive behavior, emotional and physical aspects of puberty, human reproduction, and human growth and development.

-Health, Physical Education and Family: Life 7 Grade 7 | full year
+Health, Physical Education and Family Life 7

 Physical Education activities continue with skill progression through instruction and participation in rhythmic activities, dance and individual, dual and team sports.
 Concepts of personal fitness and wellness are developed through experiences in physical activities as well as in the health classroom.
 Health Education content gives students information on the interaction of body systems in maintaining good health, conflict-resolution skills and the life skills training to be better prepared to deal with the risk factors associated with drugs and alcohol.

-The Family Life unit covers human reproduction, communicable diseases, HIV/AIDS, abstinence, contraception, communication and personal goal setting.
+The Family Life unit covers human reproduction, communicable diseases, HIV/ AIDS, abstinence, contraception, communication and personal goal setting.

-Health, Physical Education and Family: Life 8 Grade 8 | full year
+Health, Physical Education and Family Life 8